What are your current and future needs?

 "If the renovation is for a short-term period you should think very carefully about the costs involved," says Zelman.
 "Would you get a positive return on your outgoings if you needed to sell at any time?
 If this is for long-term living, you should consult a competent real estate agent who’ll give you the best advice on whether the project will be a financial gain in the future."

-Make sure you know your property's real value before deciding on an appropriate budget for yoru circumstances.
+Make sure you know your property's real value before deciding on a fitting budget.

 Will your renovation suit your neighbourhood?